Latino History of Rhode Island

 1991

-Anastasia Williams becomes first Hispanic in Rhode Island to be elected to a statewide office — State Representative, District 9, Providence.
+Anastasia Williams becomes first Hispanic and Latina in Rhode Island to be elected to a statewide office — State Representative, District 9, Providence.

 1992